saylesss88/nix-book/src/NixOS_Modules_Explained_3.md

 }
 ```

-- `imports`, `options`, and `config` are the top-level attributes of a Nix module.
+`imports`, `options`, and `config` are the top-level attributes of a Nix module.
 They are the primary, reserved keys that the Nix module system recognizes and
 processes to combine different configurations into a single, cohesive system
 or user environment. `config` is the same `config` you receive as a
 module argument (e.g. `{ pkgs, config, ... }:` at the top of your module
 function)

-- Understanding `config`:
+Understanding `config`:

-  - `config` is the big constantly updated blueprint of your entire system.
+`config` is the big constantly updated blueprint of your entire system.

-  - Every time you bring in a new module, it adds its own settings and options
+Every time you bring in a new module, it adds its own settings and options
 to this blueprint.
 So, when a module receives the `config` argument, it's
 getting the complete picture of everything you've asked NixOS to set up so far.

-  - This allows the module to:
+This allows the module to:

 - See what other parts of your system are doing.

-    - Make smare decisions based on those settings.
+- Make smart decisions based on those settings.

 - Add its own pieces to the overall plan, building on what's already there.

 - Most modules are functions that take an attribute set and return an attribute
   set.